msturn2/SQL_Library_Manager/README.md

 Further additions were made to:

 - Added additional views to handle edge cases and errors
+- Added wikiLink prop to db and book model
+  - Used conditional to render link or display user message if field is null
 - Customized stylings include:
   - Gradient added to body
   - Created box styling for h1 tags